Web4-Organisation/Web4-Rules-Generator-AI/README.md

 2.  **Choose your generation method:**
     *   **Generate with Tags**: Select one or more predefined tags that best describe your community.
     *   **Inspire Me (Custom Prompt)**: Write a description of your community or the type of rules you're looking for.
-3.  **Click the "Generate Rules" button.**
+3.  **Click the "Generate Rules" / "Generate Guidelines" button.**
 4.  **Review and Edit**: The AI-generated rules will appear in the text editor.
 You can modify them as needed.
 5.  **Export Rules**:
-    *   Click "Copy Rules" to copy the text to your clipboard.
+    *   Click "Copy Guidelines" to copy the text to your clipboard.
     *   Click "Download as Markdown" to save the rules as a `.md` file.
 This file will include a basic structure suitable for a community's README.

 ## AI Configuration